Schveitzer/api-tests-supertest-jest/README.md

 # Api tests with Supertest and Jest

-In this project I demonstrate how to use Supertest and Jest WebDriver for Api test automation.
+In this project I demonstrate how to use Supertest and Jest for Api test automation.

 This project includes:
 - Framworks: